 We intend to meet our primary investment objectives by investing in a portfolio of real estate properties and other real estate investments that relate to properties that are generally diversified by geographic area, lease expirations and tenant industries.
-The following table provides additional information regarding each of the properties in which we owned an interest as of March 31, 2017.
+The following table provides additional information regarding each of the properties in which we owned an interest as of June 30, 2017.

-Property (1) Location Investment Type Purchase Price (in millions) (2) in Capitalization Rate (3) Leasable Square Feet Percent Leased 2819 Loker Avenue East Carlsbad, California Industrial 12/2014; \$25.4 6.5% 161,310 100% Bishop's Square Dublin, Ireland Office 3/2015; \$103.2 6.1% 153,387 100% Domain Apartments Las Vegas, Nevada Multi-family 1/2016; \$58.1 5.5% 331,038 93% Cottonwood Corporate Center Salt Lake City, Utah Office 7/2016; \$139.2 6.9% 490,030 93% Goodyear Crossing II Phoenix, Arizona Industrial 8/2016; \$56.2 8.5% 820,384 100% Rookwood Cincinnati, Ohio Retail 1/2017; \$193.7 6.0% 590,501 96% Montrose Student Residences Dublin, Ireland Multi-family 3/2017; \$40.6 5.5% 87,607 100% Total for All Investments 2,634,257 97%
+Property Location Investment Type Purchase Price (in millions) (1) in Capitalization Rate (2) Leasable Square Feet Percent Leased 2819 Loker Avenue East Carlsbad, California Industrial 12/2014; \$25.4 6.5% 161,310 100% Bishop's Square Dublin, Ireland Office 3/2015; \$103.2 6.1% 153,387 100% Domain Apartments Las Vegas, Nevada Multi-family 1/2016; \$58.1 5.5% 331,038 95% Cottonwood Corporate Center Salt Lake City, Utah Office 7/2016; \$139.2 6.9% 490,030 94% Goodyear Crossing II Phoenix, Arizona Industrial 8/2016; \$56.2 8.5% 820,384 100% Rookwood Cincinnati, Ohio Retail 1/2017; \$193.7 6.0% 590,501 96% Montrose Student Residences Dublin, Ireland Multi-family 3/2017; \$40.6 5.5% 87,607 93% Total for All Investments 2,634,257 97%

-- (1) On March 31, 2017, we effectively owned a 99.9% interest in the seven properties acquired as of March 31, 2017 through our ownership interest in the Operating Partnership as its sole general partner.
-Hines Global REIT II Associates Limited Partnership ("HALP II"), an affiliate of Hines, owned the remaining 0.1% interest in the Operating Partnership. - (2) The net purchase price for Bishop's Square and the Montrose Student Residences were denominated in Euros and have been translated at an exchange rate based on the rate in effect on the acquisition date. - (3) The estimated going-in capitalization rate is determined as of the date of acquisition by dividing the projected property revenues in excess of expenses for the first fiscal year by the net purchase price (excluding closing costs and taxes).
+- (1) The net purchase price for Bishop's Square and the Montrose Student Residences were denominated in Euros and have been translated at an exchange rate based on the rate in effect on the acquisition date. - (2) The estimated going-in capitalization rate is determined as of the date of acquisition by dividing the projected property revenues in excess of expenses for the first fiscal year by the net purchase price (excluding closing costs and taxes).
 Property revenues in excess of expenses includes all projected operating revenues (rental income, tenant reimbursements, parking and any other property-related income) less all projected operating expenses (property operating and maintenance expenses, property taxes, insurance and property management fees).
 The projected property revenues in excess of expenses includes assumptions which may not be indicative of the actual future performance of the property, including the assumption that the tenants will perform under their lease agreements during the 12 months following our acquisition of the properties and assumptions concerning estimates of timing and rental rates related to re-leasing vacant space.